WUSTL-Biol4220/home/course_project.md

 1. **Summary**.
 Describes the overall purpose of your pipeline, the pipeline features, and the analysis results.
 2. **Design**.
 This section describes in detail important decisions you made in the design of your pipeline.
 3. **Analysis**.
 A discussion of how your analysis output (results) differed depending on what settings/datasets you analyzed, and how those differences might influence what biological hypotheses are supported or rejected.
 For example, an analysis run under Settings-A might cause our methods to infer high proportions of nonsynonymous substitutions relative to synonymous substitutions, while Settings-B might cause our methods to infer roughly equal proportions of nonsynonymous and synonymous substitutions.
 Do Settings-A and Settings-B support conflicting biological scenarios?
 Why is it important to compare results using both settings?
-4. **Future work**.
+4. **Future ideas**.
 An overview of how you might want to improve your pipeline or the quality of your analyses in the future.

 The analysis report is not due until after the project presentation.